phodal/shire/README.md

   </a>
 </p>

-Shire offers a straightforward AI Coding Agent Language that enables communication between an LLM and control IDE for automated programming.
+the Shire offers a straightforward AI Coding Agent Language that enables communication between an LLM and control IDE for automated programming.

 [Quick Start →](https://shire.phodal.com/)